sooftware/transformer/README.md

 <img src="https://tutorials.pytorch.kr/_images/transformer_architecture.jpg" height=500>

-`Transformer-pytorch` is repository for deep learning researcher.
+`Awesome-transformer` is repository for deep learning researcher.
 This repository focused on implementing the contents of the paper as much as possible,
 while at the same time striving for a readable code.
 To improve readability,
 I designed the model structure to fit as much as possible to the blocks in the above Transformers figure.